Research Activities

 Research Overview

-2. iPS cell-based induction of thymic epithelial cells and restoration of thymus function
+2. Induction of thymic epithelial cells from iPS cells and reconstruction of thymus function

 go top